NetLogo/NetLogo-Extension-Plugin/README.md

 netLogoTestExtras += (baseDirectory.value / "test")
 ```

-And you can include extra files in the `packageZip` command using the `netLogoZipExtras` setting.
+And you can include extra files in the `packageZip` sbt task using the `netLogoZipExtras` setting.
 This is
 useful when you're including extra docs or example models with the zip file.

 ```scala